bnfour/tg-bots-dotnet/readme.md

 ```

 ## Cat macro bot
-Inline bot that can be used to post any pictures searchable by defined captions.
+Inline bot that can be used to post pictures searchable by defined captions.
 I use it to store and post cat pictures I used to spam before I moved to Telegram and started spamming stickers.

 ### Usage
 This bot isn't strictly inline: administrator accounts can manage pictures via chatting:
 - Sending a captioned photo will add that photo and make it searchable by provided caption.
 - `/delete caption` instructs bot to delete the image by caption, if it exists.

+This mimics behavior of the Python version.

+### New version
+TODO after this is online, redo the bot to:
+- allow media other than images, searchable by type
+- make media collections per user, accessible only by the user
+- make registration limited similar to dotnet-telegram-forwarder

 ## TODO Configuration and deployment
 Similar to dotnet-telegram-forwarder, I guess.